+(c) All appeals of a decision by the executive director shall be filed and processed in accordance with [HCDA's] the authority's rules of practice and procedure, chapter 219 Hawaii [administrative rules.]
+Administrative Rules.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

 \$15-217-89 Subsequent applications.
 If [an] a temporary use permit, renovation permit, improvement permit, development permit, conditional use of vacant land permit, conditional use permit, variance, or master plan permit is denied, a new application proposing substantially the same development for the same property shall not be filed within six months after the final decision.
-[Eff 11/11/11; am and comp [Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-\$15-217-90 Minor changes. (a) After final approval of a [rules clearance, improvement permit, development permit, conditional use of vacant land permit, conditional use permit, master plan permit or variance, permit, the executive director may allow minor amendments to the application without submittal of a new or amended application [when the requested amendment(s) does not:] in order to address administrative corrections or minor adjustments or refinements to the approved project design.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) \$15-217-90 Minor changes. (a) After final approval of a [rules clearance, improvement permit, development permit, conditional use of vacant land permit, conditional use permit, master plan permit or variance,] permit, the executive director may allow minor amendments to the application without submittal of a new or amended [application when the requested amendment(s) does not:] application, in order to address administrative corrections or minor adjustments or refinements to the approved project design.

-- (b) Examples of allowable minor changes include, but are not limited to, the following: - (1) Administrative corrections such as the correction of typographical errors, name or mailing address changes; and - Minor adjustments or refinements to project architectural design features such as façade treatments, type or location of landscaping, and size or location of interior rooms. - (c) In order to qualify as a minor change, the requested amendment(s) may not: - (1) Materially increase the number of dwelling units, floor area, height, or any additional land-use disturbance; - (2) Introduce different land uses; - (3) Request larger land area; - (4) Request greater variance; - (5) Allow any diminution in buffer or transition areas, reduction in landscaping, reduction of required yards, or any change in the design characteristics or materials used in construction of the structures; or - (6) Reduce or eliminate conditions attached to the subject development approval.
+(b) Examples of allowable minor changes include, but are not limited to:

+- (1) Administrative corrections to typographical errors, names, or mailing addresses; and - (2) Minor adjustments or refinements to project architectural design features such as façade treatments, type or location of landscaping, and size or location of interior rooms.

+(c) In order to qualify as a minor change, the

+requested amendment(s) may not:

+- Materially increase the number of dwelling units, floor area, height, or any additional land-use disturbance; - (2) Introduce different land uses; - (3) Request larger land area; - (4) Request greater variance; - (5) Allow any diminution in buffer or transition areas, reduction in landscaping, reduction of required yards, or any change in the design characteristics or materials used in construction of the structures; or - (6) Reduce or eliminate conditions attached to the subject development approval.